MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 # Types of Power Automate licenses

-Users gain rights to use Power Automate capabilities (standard connectors, premium connectors, attended RPA, etc.) via licenses and add-ons.
+Users gain rights to use Power Automate capabilities (standard connectors, premium connectors, attended RPA, etc.) via licenses.
 User licenses are available either as :
-- [standalone plans](#standalone-plans) tied to the Power Automate product
+- [standalone plans](#standalone-plans) tied to the Power Automate product (divided in 2 categories : user-licenses and capacity-licenses)
 - [seeded plans](#seeded-plans) inherited by licenses from other Microsoft products, they offer limited capabilities on Power Automate.

 ## Standalone plans

+### User licenses
 Users who need to create general-purpose automations (with [business process automation entitlement](#business-process-flows) or the [premium connectors entitlement](#premium-connectors)), to have full flexibility (with the [custom connectors entitlement](#custom-connectors)) or to interact with applications mimicking mouse movement of a human user (with the [Robotic Process Automation attended entitlement](#robotic-process-automation)) should consider a standalone Power Automate user-license :